 The essence of Zen is attempting to understand the meaning of life directly, without being misled by logical thought or language.
 Although not a Buddhist myself it’s easy to see how a place like this provides the perfect setting for entering a meditative state through which enlightenment can ultimately be obtained.

 I fantasize about living in a place like this one day surrounded by peace, tranquillity and natural beauty removed from the distractions of modernity.
 I think I could quite happily sit here all day.

 Inside the rooms are fairly sparse in keeping with the Japanese tradition of enabling a space to take on any function depending on the immediate requirements.
 Even the walls can be easily moved to reconfigure the layout.

 Within the same complex Ryogen-in (龍源院) sub-temple is renowned for its dry landscape gardens (枯山水) which were first constructed in 1502.
 This unique style makes symbolic representations of natural landscapes using stone arrangements, white sand, moss and pruned trees.
 The act of raking the gravel into a pattern recalling waves or rippling water has an aesthetic function and Zen priests practice this to help their concentration.

 This particular garden is known as Isshidan and sits in front of Hojo building which is perfect for relaxed viewing.
 The rocks on the left represent a mountain while the ones in the middle represent an island, with the moss being land or forest.

-On the other side of the building another ethereal garden made almost entirely from moss can be found.
-It is said to represent mountains rising from the sea, the biggest of which symbolises the center of the universe.
+On the other side of the building, another ethereal garden made almost entirely from moss can be found.
+It is said to represent mountains rising from the sea, the biggest of which symbolises the centre of the universe.

 After slowly wandering through some of the many sub-temples it was almost time for me to head back to Tokyo but I had just enough time to grab a scrumptious and healthy lunch at one of the small restaurants opposite the main east entrance.